whatsappClone-DBMS/nextApp/README.md

 6. Settings Tab + Block and Archive users.
 7. Unsend messages on both DMs and Groups.
 8. See Contact info or Group Info
-9. No refresh's required.
+9. No refresh required.
 Works in Real time.
 10. Responsive - works on all Desktop , Tablets and Mobile.

 Created by Aryan Teng (2020500) , Avi Vashishta (2020500) , Atif, Nikita Kapoor